 Acute conjunctivitis can be caused by numerous bacteria.
 Symptoms are hyperemia, lacrimation, irritation, and discharge.
 Diagnosis is clinical.
 Treatment is with topical antibiotics, augmented by systemic antibiotics in more serious cases.

 Most bacterial conjunctivitis is acute; chronic bacterial conjunctivitis may be caused by Chlamydia and rarely Moraxella.
-Chlamydial conjunctivitis includes trachoma and adult or neonatal inclusion conjunctivitis.
+Chlamydial conjunctivitis includes trachoma (see Trachoma) and adult or neonatal inclusion conjunctivitis.

 Ophthalmia neonatorum (see also Neonatal Conjunctivitis) is conjunctivitis that occurs in 20 to 40% of neonates delivered through an infected birth canal.
 It can be caused by maternal gonococcal or chlamydial infection.